sarnavapal98-beep/genzcoders-community-issue-reporting/README.md

 The Vite development server proxies `/api` and `/uploads` to Flask on port 5000.

 ## Important

-SQLite and uploaded files are stored on the server filesystem.
+Data and uploaded files are stored on the server filesystem.
 On hosted platforms with ephemeral disks, those files can be lost when the service is redeployed/restarted.
 For persistent production data, use a managed database and object storage.